One of Betty White’s final film roles might be too hard for fans to watch - NewsBreak

 One of Betty White’s final film roles might be too hard for fans to watch

 The comedy icon, who died last week at 99 , has worked in radio, theater, TV and film, earning a slew of awards and accolades for performances on “The Mary Tyler Moore Show,” “The Golden Girls” and “Hot in Cleveland,” among others.
 White even won an Emmy (one of seven) for hosting a short-lived game show in 1983, a fact that probably softened the blow of losing a WWE Slammy Award to Hugh Jackman after their appearances on “Monday Night Raw” decades later.
-For real .Stay on top of breaking news and weather with the FOX8 mobile app.
+For real .Beloved actress Betty White, TV’s Golden Girl, dead at 99

 White also had one of the most sought-after voices in Hollywood.
 During the final decades of her career, she performed voiceover work for animated shows and films including “The Simpsons,” “The Wild Thornberrys” and even 2019’s “Toy Story 4,” where she voiced a tiger-shaped teething ring named “Bitey White.”